Editor’s note: This article was reviewed and updated in May 2026 to meet The Vessel’s latest editorial standards.

 Some people who didn’t receive enough validation or attention during their childhood tend to become overly focused on their achievements as adults.

 They constantly strive to be the best in their professional or personal life, often at the expense of their mental health or relationships.
-They refuse to deny that their burned out because for them, you’re not working hard enough if you’re
+They refuse to admit that they’re burned out because, for them, you’re not working hard enough if you’re not exhausted.

 If this is you, remember that achievements are great, but not if they come at the cost of your personal happiness and well-being.